semji/reputationvip.github.io/_posts/2015-10-05-elasticsearch-our-is-elasticsearch.md

 characters.
 I could use their house as a routing value.
 That would result in documents that have the same `house` value to be stored on the same shard.

-Semi-automated routing value is about that: **find a common ground** (a common field for each document that should be stored together, that would have the same value).
+Semi-automated routing value is all about this: **find a common ground** (a common field for each document that should be stored together, that would have the same value).

 And using this field that documents have in common, we can **indicate the cluster to use it as a routing value**.

-Indicating it to the cluster is done when defining the **mapping**.
+To indicate which field to be used as the routing value is done when defining the **mapping**.
 I've talked about mapping in the previous article ([Elasticsearch Always Pays Its Debts - Mapping](http://reputationvip.io/elasticsearch-always-pays-its-debts/#mapping).

 When defining the mapping for a given type, you can add the `_routing` value, which is a JSON object that describes your routing rule.
-This JSON object is composed of two fields: the `path` field contains **the name of the document's field** containing what should be used as the routing value.
-The
+This JSON object is composed of two fields: the `path` field contains **the name of the document's field** containing what should be used as the routing value; the
 `required` field that says whether or not the routing value is **required when performing index operation**.

-For example, considering the `elasticsearch` index with `character` type, I could have add this to my JSON mapping object:
+For example, considering the `game_of_thrones` index with `character` type, I could have add this to my JSON mapping object:

 {% highlight json %}
 {